 - Other relevant factors – if a library feels that it is serving an economically disadvantaged community, but does not meet the above criteria, they may present evidence to be considered by 4CLS.

-To aid in the review of applications, libraries are asked to submit (via e-mail or delivery) a Reduced Match Report Form to 4CLS.
+To aid in the review of applications, these libraries are asked to submit documentation relating to their community for consideration (via e-mail or delivery).